Vish G

 September 30, 2025

-Pumpkin Soup In A Pumpkin is a simple yet beautiful way to serve a classic autumn favourite.
-Smooth, flavourful, and naturally comforting, it’s perfect for family dinners or a festive holiday table.
-Best enjoyed with some hot bread with a Hummus dip.
+Pumpkin soup in a pumpkin is a simple yet beautiful way to serve a classic autumn favourite.
+Smooth, flavourful and naturally comforting making it perfect for family dinners or a festive holiday table.
+Best enjoyed with some hot buttered bread with a fresh homemade Hummus dip.

 PREP TIME